-Atheists are free to believe or disbelieve as they please, and no one is filing lawsuitstotakeawaytheir constitutional rights.
-Increasingly when they sue to banish faith from public life, these angry atheists are losing in court because their interpretation of the godless America into a reality, writes Sekulow.

-Constitution is flawed, little more than an exercise in "mental gymnastics" attempting to make a "fantasy"
+Atheists are free to believe or disbelieve as they please, and no one is filing law suits to take away their constitutional rights.
+Increasingly when they sue to banish faith from public life, these angry atheists are losing in court because their interpretation of the Constitution is nastics" attempting to make a "fantasy" godless writes N.T.

-"Ibelieve a candidate's faith is very important," writes N.T.
 McQueen, author of Between Lions and Lambs.
 "Faith is about character.
 We must remember, as much as we use the term democracy to describe our system of government, it's actually a republic.
 The people don't make decisions on how they are governed.
 We elect others to do that for us.
-In doing so, it is in our best officeholders are individuals of strong character.
+In doing so, it is in our best interests to do what we can to ensure that those officeholders are individuals of strong character.